dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Forces any pending output from *output-stream* ’s buffers to its destination.
+     Forces any pending output from *output-stream* 's buffers to its destination.
 Even if the stream is asynchronous, this call waits for all writes to complete.
-If *synchronize?* is true, also flushes the operating system’s write cache for the file so that all data is physically written to disk.
-This should only be needed if you’re concerned about system failure causing loss of data.
+If *synchronize?* is true, also flushes the operating system's write cache for the file so that all data is physically written to disk.
+This should only be needed if you're concerned about system failure causing loss of data.

    :seealso: